Japan Travel Guides

 Street food in Osaka, notable shrines and temples in Kyoto, the iconic Mount Fuji, Tokyo’s exemplary landmarks – there is something for everyone to experience and enjoy in Japan!

 Japan is a travel destination that we frequently return to.
-We love it so much that we even lived there on a short-term visa after Logan finished school and road tripped all the way from Kyushu to Hokkaido.
+We love it so much that we even lived there on a short-term visa after Logan finished school and road-tripped from Kyushu to Hokkaido.
 I like to think that after spending a lot of time there, we know a thing or two about Japan travel!
-This is our ultimate Japan travel guide where you’ll find itineraries, food guides, and other unique experiences all around Japan.
-Let’s get started!
+This is our ultimate Japan travel guide where you’ll find everything you need to start planning a trip to Japan including itineraries, food guides, and other unique experiences all around Japan.

 Here are a few things to know to start planning your trip to Japan!